Eberli/tcp-traffic-analysis/README.md

 # tcp-traffic-analysis
-A tools for analyzing the traffic of TCP packages.
+A tool for analyzing the traffic of TCP packages.

 ## Usage